iamqiss/Nia/time-server/docs/PRODUCTION_DEPLOYMENT.md

 - **Logs**: Review service and system logs
 - **Monitoring**: Check Prometheus and Grafana dashboards
 - **Community**: GitHub issues and discussions
-- **Support**: Contact Sonet engineering team
+- **Support**: Contact time engineering team

 ## 🎉 Deployment Complete!

 Congratulations!
-You've successfully deployed the Sonet moderation system to production.
+You've successfully deployed the time moderation system to production.
 The system is now ready to handle enterprise-grade moderation with complete founder anonymity and professional appearance.

 **Remember**: Regular monitoring, maintenance, and security updates are essential for keeping your production system healthy and secure.